Svn-Sp/LIT-an-LLVM-IR-Tuner-Pilot-Project/README.md

 **A Research Prototype for Exploring Semantic-Agnostic Code Mutations**

+## tl;dr

+This project implements **structural autotuning through low-level, sub-pass mutations at the LLVM IR level**.
+Using a beam search algorithm, we explore semantic-agnostic code transformations and achieve performance improvements that **beat O3 optimization on some benchmarks**.

+**Quick links:**
+- [Structural Mutations](#structural-mutations) - Five types of low-level IR transformations
+- [Autotuning Strategy](#autotuning-strategy) - Beam search exploration algorithm
+- [Results and Evaluation](#results-and-evaluation) - Performance comparison against O1/O2/O3
+- [Building and Usage](#building-and-usage) - How to build and run the framework

 ## Overview

 Optimizing programs for performance is a complex and time-consuming task.
 Traditional compilers rely on predefined optimization passes that apply semantic-preserving transformations to find and transform known patterns.
 While effective, these approaches are limited by their reliance on expert-defined patterns and often require manual fine-tuning.